passingthru67/workspaces-to-dock/README.md

 	**Add captions to workspace thumbnails** - Adds captions to the workspace thumbnails.

-	**NOTE: Version 9 auto detects when a theme supports workspaces-to-dock.
-Theme writers should place the 'workspaces-to-dock.css' stylesheet in ./themes/<usertheme>/gnome-shell/extensions/ folder and use the @import directive in 'gnome-shell.css' to incorporate the stylesheet.
+	**NOTE: Version 9 auto detects if a theme supports workspaces-to-dock.
+Theme writers should place the 'workspaces-to-dock.css' stylesheet in ./themes/usertheme/gnome-shell/extensions/ folder and use the @import directive to incorporate the stylesheet into gnome-shell.css.
 If no theme support is detected, the extension's default theme will be used.**

 	**Show the workspace number** - When enabled, the workspace number is shown in the caption.
 It can be expanded to take up available space or its position can be adjusted using the arrow buttons.